galette/galettedoc/source/development/contributor.rst

 Commit messages
 ===============

-Commits messages ar enot normalized, but we aims to follow the official documentation note about them:
+Commits messages are not normalized, but we aims to follow the official documentation note about them:

  Though not required, it’s a good idea to begin the commit message with a single short (less than 50 character) line summarizing the change, followed by a blank line and then a more thorough description.
 The text up to the first blank line in a commit message is treated as the commit title, and that title is used throughout Git.
 For example, git-format-patch[1] turns a commit into email, and it uses the title on the Subject line and the rest of the commit in the body.